+Tattoo colour is important to consider when it comes to laser tattoo removal.
 Black ink is the easiest to get rid of.
 Followed by reds and warmer tones.
 And then blues and greens, being the hardest to get rid of.

-We refer to the Fitzpatrick Skin Scale to estimate how many treatments you’ll need.
+When it comes to laser tattoo removal, we refer to the Fitzpatrick Skin Scale to estimate how many treatments you’ll need.
 There are 6 different skin types.
 Ranging from light, pale white to very dark.
 Tattoos on very light, fair skin can see quicker results.

-Layering of tattoos
+Tattoo removal and Layering of tattoos